Wyoming Stock Growers Association

-The Wyoming Stock Growers Association (WSGA) is an American cattle organization started in 1872 among Wyoming cattle ranchers to standardize and organize the cattle industry but quickly grew into a political force that has been called "the de facto territorial government" of Wyoming's organization into early statehood, and wielded great influence throughout the Western United States.
+The Wyoming Stock Growers Association (WSGA) is an American cattle organization that started in 1872 among Wyoming cattle ranchers to standardize and organize the cattle industry but quickly grew into a political force that has been called "the de facto territorial government" of Wyoming's organization into early statehood, and wielded great influence throughout the Western United States.

-The WSGA is still active to this day.
-It is best known for its rich history and is perhaps most famous for its role in Wyoming's Johnson County War.
+The WSGA is active to this day.
+It is best known for its rich history and is perhaps most famous for its role in Wyoming's Johnson County War, from 1889 to 1893.

 Formation

-Early into Wyoming's Territorial formation in 1868 cattle men began to lobby the powerful territorial government, and befriended John A. Campbell, the first territorial governor of Wyoming who served from 1869 to 1875.
+Early in Wyoming's territorial formation in 1868, cattle men began lobbying the powerful territorial government and befriended John A. Campbell, the first territorial governor of Wyoming who served from 1869 to 1875.

-During May 1871, Campbell sponsored the first organization of cattlemen in the territory and became the president of this Wyoming Stock Grazier's Association.
-When the second legislature assembled at Cheyenne in November 1871, the Governor called a simultaneous meeting of the stock growers, and a joint session was held in the hall of the house of representatives.
+In May 1871, Campbell sponsored the first organization of cattlemen in the territory and became the president of the Wyoming Stock Grazier's Association.
+When the second state legislature assembled at Cheyenne in November 1871, the Governor called a simultaneous meeting of the stock growers, and a joint session was held in the hall of the house of representatives.

-The Governor's cattle organization soon disbanded, but on November 29, 1873, a new group called the Laramie County Stock Association was formed by some former members and became the nucleus of the Wyoming Stock Growers' Association.
+The Governor's cattle organization soon disbanded, but on November 29, 1873, a new group (made up of many former members of the governor's group) formed the Laramie County Stock Association and became the nucleus of the Wyoming Stock Growers' Association (WSGA).